xdslproject/training-intro/practical/one/README.md

 ### Running

 Now it's time to run our executable on a compute nodes of ARCHER2, we have prepared a submission script called _sub_ex1.srun_ so you need to execute `sbatch sub_ex1.srun` at the command line.
 The executable will run and the output will be stored in an output file that you can view via _cat_.

+## Well done!

+Well done - you have got your first end to end code compiling and running on a supercomputer via xDSL and MLIR.
+In the next part of this practical we are going to enhance the dialects and transformations to extend the subset of Python that our tool supports